 Our nationally recognized inpatient programs tailor treatments around individual needs.
 Our medically supervised treatment consists of lectures and the development of an individual treatment plan incorporating counseling, nutritional & physical therapy, as well as reading assignments, 12-Step programs, and relaxation & stress-management techniques.
 Our grounds offer a full range of recreational facilities and patient-shared rooms with tastefully decorated interiors.
 Recovery unfolds in a setting which is overwhelmingly positive, respectful, and safe.

 The main thrust of our inpatient program is to help patients recognize that alcoholism and addiction is a primary, progressive disease, rather than any manifestation of moral consequence, character weakness, or psychological dysfunction.
 We teach patients to approach their disease as a treatable condition with a high potential for recovery.

 Lakeside-Milam is committed to offering effective and affordable treatment for adults and adolescents.
 Our free initial assessment lets you know the total treatment costs up-front.
 Follow-up care is arranged, and our services are covered by most major insurance carriers.

 Addiction is the problem.
 For many, residential treatment is the answer.
 You can be part of the solution.

-Our experience shows that about 20% of people suffering from chemical dependency will only get well with inpatient treatment.
-Only with a medically assisted detox and treatment that is in a secure, nurturing, therapeutic setting can one achieve abstinence and recover.
+Our experience shows that about 20% of people suffering from a substance use disorder will only get well with inpatient treatment.
+Only with withdrawal management and treatment that is in a secure, nurturing, therapeutic setting can one achieve abstinence and recover.
 Lakeside-Milam Recovery Centers provides a comfortable and safe setting in which patients can come to terms with addiction, gain confidence, and learn a new way of living.

 LMRC provides effective, affordable drug and alcohol adult residential services.
 We are in-network with most insurance providers.
 Residential programs operate 24 hours a day, 7 days a week.